estii20/perfect_pointes/README.md

 Register to save details, based on active user status.

 - This feature helps customers to save the order so that they can keep a record of the pointe shoe that is perfect for them.
-There is a repurchase button that takes users to the same shoe product detail page.
-Pointe Shoes usually last between 6 to 12 months so they are a frequently purchased product.

 ![Perfect Pointes](documentation/images/save_to_profile.png "Checkout Page")

 Stripe payments